By David Joel Miller.

 - Go on a camping trip where they might encounter a snake.

 After developing the “snake fear scale” Ellen practiced her relaxation.
 She was then able to write down the list of “snake steps” and read them back to the counselor at the second meeting.

-By the third session she was reading from an article the counselor brought about types of snakes and some of the good things snakes can do.
+By the third session she was reading an article the counselor had brought in about types of snakes and some of the good things snakes can do.

 Her efforts to look at pictures in a book took longer, several times she had to stop, do her relaxation exercises and discuss her feelings with her therapist.

 Ellen watched the snake video in the counselor’s office, being prompted to do her breathing and relaxation as needed.
 She was able to take the video home and watch it a second time with her family and reported it went well and she did not have to close her eyes even once.

 By the time summer came Ellen reported to the counselor she had completed steps one to nine.

 This same sort of method can be used for social phobia.
 A common fear is public speaking.
 Many people report they are more afraid of public speaking than death.
 The old approach to fears and phobias was the “throw them in the deep end and they will sink or swim.”
 Too many people were traumatized by that approach and never went in the water again.

 Turns out that Bob, (Ellen’s husband remember?) was not afraid of snakes, but he was terrified of speaking in public.
 His company wanted him to make a presentation later in the year at a large convention and Bob was terrified.
 The counselor worked with Bob for a while on relaxation techniques and then gave Bob some choices.